velocirabbitPTRI15/SpoilerAlertIteration/README.md

 SpoilerAlert is a web application built using React, Redux, and Express.
 It's an iteration on the original project found at https://github.com/Pink-Armadillo-Fairies/SpoilerAlert.
 The main focus of this iteration was to refactor and simplify the codebase.

+## Vid walkthu of App

+- A walkthru of the App is in client/assets

 ### Original Project Features
 - Ability to comment on shows with friends without seeing spoilers for unwatched episodes
 - Included one static show, Bridgerton